back to Blog

 Delivery Window

-The specified time frame when goods are shipped to the customer.
+The specific time frame during which a wholesaler ships or delivers goods to the customer.

 Direct-to-Consumer (D2C)

-Selling products directly to end consumers instead of through wholesale channels.
+Selling products directly to end consumers instead of through wholesale or retail intermediaries.

 Distribution Center

-A retailer’s warehouse used to allocate products to multiple store locations.
+A retailer’s warehouse used to receive, sort, and distribute goods to multiple store locations.

 Dropshipping